Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Methods

 \textsl{Approximation method}.
 We use our representation of the GBS problem to propose an approximate polynomial-time procedure.
 It is based on the estimation of the last point in the sub-ensemble as a sum over approximate sector distributions.
 We estimate the sector distribution via its moments so that we need to compute determinants of multiple similar matrices.
 Using the Sherman-Morrison approach~\cite{sherman1950adjustment} enabled us to accelerate the computation: for the 4th- and lower-order moments in all sectors our algorithm runs using $\propto n^5$ operations.

-The last step of our approach is solving an inverse moment problem.
+The last step of our approach is solving an inverse moment problem for sectors.
 We iteratively find parameters of the approximate probability distribution $p_{k}(n) \approx e^{-f_j(n)}$ in each sector so that moments of this distribution equals the true moments.
 For example, the second-order scheme has a distribution

 the calculated parameters $c_0, c_1, c_2$ give the first $\bar{n}$ and second moment accurately.
 In fact, the true distribution is not a Gaussian one and higher moments reproduce its shape better, which is shown in Figure~\ref{fig:3}(b).
 The 4th-order scheme evaluates output probabilities with quite high precision and might be improved by optimization of the distribution's form.
+The most greedy part of our method is the 4th-order moments computation for the sectors, which requires extra 30 GB of memory for 50 clicks in our implementation and can be accelerated by a more memory-efficient algorithm.

 \begin{addendum} \item This work was carried out in the framework of the Russian Quantum Technologies Roadmap.

 \item[Code availability] https://github.com/stacy8popova/PyGBSThr